GeekLaunch/geeklaunch.github.io/content/blog/rust-quickstart-for-javascript-programmers.md

 Do you see it?
 The Rust compiler itself suggests a way to fix our code by using the `mut` keyword!

 Having to use a whole additional keyword just to make a variable mutable may seem kind of inconvenient at first.
-However, immutable-by-default variable declarations make it easier for you to let the compiler make certain guarantees about your code, which can help detecting bugs early, for instance.
+However, immutable-by-default variable declarations facilitate certain compile-time guarantees about your code, which can help detecting bugs early and make code more flexible (e.g. for concurrent programming).

 #### Shadowing